A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: LiDAR-aided Cross-robot Localization

+There exist mainly two ways to handle this problem: one is to build an outlier rejection module or similar techniques \textit{before} the optimization; the other is to design robust kernels or functions that could reduce the impacts of outliers \textit{during} the graph optimization.
+These two types of approaches aim at improving the robustness of graph optimization with inconsistent edges generated from LCD methods.
 Outlier rejection modules are independent of back-end estimators.
 RANSAC~\cite{fischler1981random} is a popular method for outlier rejection, which iteratively estimates a model from sampled data (loop closures).
-RANSAC starts in a random way and it needs fine-tuned parameters to fit the model.
 Olson \textit{et al.}~\cite{olson2005single} propose a graph theory-based outlier rejection method, named single-cluster graph partitioning (SCGP).
 Note that the graph is generated from the adjacency matrix of pose nodes and not the pose graph for SLAM.
 SCGP estimates a pairwise consistency set as the final result via clustering in this graph.
 SCGP shows competitive performance with RANSAC.
 Similarly, the outlier rejection is formulated as a maximum set estimation problem in the work by Carlone \textit{et al.}~\cite{carlone2014selecting}.

 In 2018, Enqvist \textit{et al.} present a pairwise consistency maximization (PCM)~\cite{mangelson2018pairwise} for consistent mapping with loop closures.

-PCM is a graph theory-guided algorithm for outlier rejection.
 PCM first builds a binary consistency graph by checking all loop closures of each other.
 The criteria of consistency check are formulated based on the transformation from odometry modules and loop closures.
-After all the loop closures are checked, a consistency graph can be obtained and each edge denotes the consistency between a pair of loop closures.
 PCM aims at estimating the maximum pairwise internally consistent set, which is the maximum clique problem in graph theory (the same problem mentioned in TEASER~\cite{TeaserTRO2021}, see Section~\ref{sec:PRPE}).
 A fast clique solver by Pattabiraman \textit{et al.}~\cite{pattabiraman2015fast} is adopted in PCM~\cite{mangelson2018pairwise}.
-There also exist other solutions for this NP-hard problem~\cite{lusk2021clipper}.
-As tested in~\cite{mangelson2018pairwise}, PCM achieves better performance compared with other robust kernels or outlier rejection modules~\cite{fischler1981random,agarwal2013robust,olson2005single}.
 PCM has been validated in aforementioned LiDAR-aided cross-robot localization systems~\cite{huang2021disco,zhong2022dcl}, and other robot localization and mapping systems in recent years~\cite{xu2022omni,tian2022kimera}.